At a Glance

 4. Pilot the test

-Then, launch the test to one participant as a pilot test, to ensure participants outside of your organization can access the URL.
+Then, launch the test to one contributor as a pilot test, to ensure contributors outside of your organization can access the URL.

 Note: While pointing to a video asset on your own proprietary system during the preview or pilot test, you might notice that the video plays but only a black box is recorded on the video.
 If this happens, check with your project team to make sure that your system does not have any restrictions in place that prevent the recording of videos on that system.